Prince Edward of Wales, Duke of York and Albany

 The York Room at the Prince’s Palace in Monaco where Edward died; Credit – https://world.nailizakon.com/europa/monaco/monte-carlo/monte-carlo.html

-In 1767, while serving in the Mediterranean, Edward became ill while on the way to Genoa.
+In 1767, while serving in the Mediterranean, Edward became ill while traveling to Genoa.
 He was taken to Monaco, the nearest port.
 Despite the care arranged by Honoré III, Prince of Monaco, 28-year-old Edward died at the Prince’s Palace in Monaco on September 17, 1767.
 The room where he died is still known as the York Room.
 Edward’s remains were returned to London where he was buried at Westminster Abbey in the Hanover vault under the central part of the Henry VII Chapel, on November 1, 1767.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.